 Vegan Kung Pao Variations

 There are some variations you can try with this Kung Pao with tofu recipe.
-Swap the tamari (I like because it is gluten free) for soy sauce if you like or use different vegetables.
+Swap the tamari (I like because it is gluten free) for soy sauce if you prefer soy sauce, or use different vegetables.
 Oyster mushrooms would be good, or cauliflower, carrot, or zucchini.
-You might prefer peanuts to cashews.
+You might prefer peanuts to cashews, or extra green onions.

 The honey in the sauce/marinade can be switched for sugar or agave syrup.
-If you aren’t a fan of tofu, you can make this vegan dinner recipe with another protein.
-Chickpea protein, seitan or tempeh should work perfectly if you prefer not to make your Kung Pao with tofu.
+If you aren’t a fan of kung pao tofu, you can make this vegan dinner recipe with another protein in its place.
+Chickpea protein, seitan or tempeh should work perfectly if you prefer not to make a Kung Pao tofu.

 What to Serve with Vegetarian Kung Pao